Dr. Nicole B. Perry, Director

 Olivia Vigran

 Hi!
-I am a senior at the University of Texas at Austin, majoring in Human Development and Family Sciences.
+I graduated from the University of Texas at Austin in 2025, and I majored in Human Development and Family Sciences.
 Some of my research interests include childhood and adolescent development, emotional regulation, and attachment styles.
 When I was younger, I wanted to be a doctor and I am now pursuing the pre-medical track!

 Fun Fact About Me: I am a middle child with two brothers, one sister, and a dog named Blizzard.